 She was awarded the prestigious Law Society Medal by the Law Society of Ontario in 2009, and the Ontario Bar Association's Award for Excellence in Civil Litigation in 2015.

 Trisha is committed to continuing legal education, and professional standards, and has fulfilled many volunteer roles in this connection.
-She is a Fellow of the American College of Trial Lawyers, and immediate past-President of the College's Canadian Foundation; a member and former Director of the Advocates' Society; a Director of the Canadian Institute for Advanced Legal Studies; a Director of the Osgoode Society; and a Director of the Canadian Civil Liberties Association; and a member of the ICC Canada Arbitration Committe.
+She is a Fellow of the American College of Trial Lawyers, and immediate past-President of the College's Canadian Foundation; a member and former Director of the Advocates' Society; a Director of the Canadian Institute for Advanced Legal Studies; a Director of the Osgoode Society; a Director of the Canadian Civil Liberties Association; and a member of the ICC Canada Arbitration Committe.